Disorder effects in spiral spin liquids: Long-range spin textures, Friedel-like oscillations, and spiral spin glasses: Effects of thermal fluctuations and additional couplings

-At nonzero temperatures $T$ and in the absence of disorder, the accidental degeneracy of the spiral contour is lifted, such that only a discrete set of six ground states remains.
-While the Hohenberg-Mermin-Wagner theorem \cite{Mermin1966,Hohenberg1967} implies that thermal fluctuations destroy long-range spiral order at any $T>0$, the system can still develop short-range order around a single pair of wave vectors $\left\{ \QQ, -\QQ \right\}$, thereby breaking the rotational symmetry of the lattice spontaneously.
-This nematic phase has indeed been observed in previous studies \cite{Mulder2010,Okumura2010}, and has a similar incarnation in the $J_1$-$J_2$ Heisenberg model on the square lattice \cite{Weber2003,Miranda2021}.
+At finite low temperatures $T>0$ and in the absence of disorder, the accidental degeneracy of the spiral contour is lifted, such that only a discrete set of six ground states remains.
+While the Hohenberg-Mermin-Wagner theorem \cite{Mermin1966,Hohenberg1967} forbids long-range spiral order at any $T>0$, the system can still spontaneously break the threefold rotational symmetry around a lattice site by realizing short-range-ordered patches with a single pair $\left\{ \QQ, -\QQ \right\}$ of opposite wave vectors.
+Importantly, the symmetry between $\pm \QQ$ cannot be broken spontaneosly because the corresponding spin spirals are related by a global spin rotation.
+This nematic phase has indeed been observed in previous numerical studies \cite{Mulder2010,Okumura2010}, and has a similar incarnation in the $J_1$-$J_2$ Heisenberg model on the square lattice \cite{Chandra1990,Weber2003}.
+Its thermal transition into the paramagnetic phase is equivalent to the three-state Potts transition in $D=2$, and is therefore continuous \cite{Baxter1973}.